dimm1f/flatpg/README.md

 #### `PropertyItemKind`

-Derive this on an enum that lists every property a node or edge can carry.
+Derive this on an enum that lists every property a node can carry.

 ```rust
 #[derive(Clone, Copy, Hash, PartialEq, Eq, Debug, PropertyItemKind)]